l0rdFalco/css_prac/prac1_notes.md

 provides the ability of a flex item to shrink if necessary

+it determines how flex items shrink relative to each other when there isn't enough space

+items shrink based on their flex-shrink value relative to the total

 flex-shrink:1; is the default value for a flex item and is relative to the other items in the container.
 This is why items shrink to to fit inside a container if screen size is decreased

-when flex-shrink:0; flex items dont shrink any more; they just immediately overflow
+when flex-shrink:0; flex items dont shrink any more; they just immediately overflow since the default shrink behaviour is removed.

 to control shinking for individual items, add a positive value to flex-shrink on the said item class. the value determines the amount of shrinkage relative to the others